JasonHorkles/Silverstone/README.md

 Visit [this link](https://rebrand.ly/SilverstoneEndReset) to see when The End resets

+Join our Discord server for the latest news [here](https://discord.gg/VVSUEPd)

 The [legacy forums](https://jasonhorkles.wixsite.com/server-backup/forum) can be found here

 # Meet the staff